LearnOnDemandSystems/docs/lod/acp-creation-process.md

 In this case, the policy allows the creation of only VMs that are named WebVM1 in the East US and East US 2 regions.
 Further, the user must choose 1 of 3 allowable sizes.

    > NOTE: We could also use a function, [resourceGroup().location], to limit the region for the Azure virtual machine creation to the *same* region where the resource group is deployed without hard coding the specific regions.
-For infomation on how to do this, please see Advanced ACP creation topics later on in this guide.
+For information on how to do this, please see Advanced ACP creation topics later on in this guide.

 ### Creating an ACP for a lab that uses Azure Container Instances (ACI)

 LIke Azure VMs, containers provide compute resources.
-As such, for labs that use use containers, you ***must*** limit container creation by name, memory, cpu, and gpu resources.
+As such, for labs that use use containers, you ***must*** limit container creation by name, memory, CPU, and GPU resources.
 You should also consider limiting by region as well.

    > NOTE: This section refers to Azure Container Instances (ACI), not Azure Kubernetes Service (AKS).
 AKS provides a container orchestration service for managing clusters and pods to deploy and scale applications.
 Examples of how to limit resources for labs that use AKS resources are provided later in this document.